-Students in their final year of law school with a minimum 3.0 GPA, have sufficient pass/fail credits to cover the course, and have completed the prerequisites are eligible.
-2L students who demonstrate extraordinary interest may be invited by the Dean and the Director to participate.
+Students in their second or thirs year of law school with a minimum 3.0 GPA, have sufficient pass/fail credits to cover the course, and have completed the prerequisites are eligible.

 1. Prerequisites:

 Students must have taken Administrative Law (or a similar regulatory-type course) and Drafting for Public Policy by the time the placement is set to begin.